• Skip to primary navigation

 Ingredients

-6. Heavy whipping cream adds richness and creaminess to the salad.
+• Heavy whipping cream adds creaminess.
 When whipped, it creates a light and airy texture, helping to incorporate air into the salad and making it fluffy.
 (Feel free to replace it with thawed Cool Whip.)

 cooked pineapple mixture in a saucepan and orange jello.